fuzenetcuba/testproject/README.md

   * Configure the database connection, copy the `app/config/parameters.yml.dis` file into `app/config/parameters.yml` and edit according to your needs, pay special attention to: `database_driver`, `database_host`, `database_name`, `database_user`, `database_password`.

   * Create the table structure, using the following command: `php app/console doctrine:schema:create`.
 This requires that the database has been created in the database.

+  IMPORTANT
-  *composer require knplabs/knp-paginator-bundle *important*
+  *composer require knplabs/knp-paginator-bundle*
-  * Publish assets with the command: `php app/console/assets install`
+  * Publish assets with the command: `php app/console assets:install`

 Usage
 -----